bloomberg/chromium.bb/src/services/media_session/controlling_media_playback.md

 session changes.
 This can be used to determine whether there is any current media playback.

-# Active Media Controller
+# Media Controller Manager

-The media session service also exposes a [MediaController](https://cs.chromium.org/chromium/src/services/media_session/public/mojom/media_controller.mojom) mojo API.
-This can be used to control the active media session.
-It will automatically route commands to the active media session, even if the media session changes.
+The media session service also exposes a [MediaControllerManager](https://cs.chromium.org/chromium/src/services/media_session/public/mojom/media_controller.mojom) mojo API.
+This can be used to create a [MediaController](https://cs.chromium.org/chromium/src/services/media_session/public/mojom/media_controller.mojom) instance.
+These can be used to control and observe a media session.
+This can be an individual media session or the active media session.

+If the controller is created using `CreateActiveMediaController` then it will follow the active media session.
+This means you do not need to create a new media controller if the active media session changes.

 **There is also a MediaSession mojo API.
 This is used for session / service communication and should not be used for control.**.